pilot2254/badusb/README.md

 - **Added disclaimers**: To clarify ethical use.
 - **Improved descriptions**: Each section now has a brief explanation.
 - **Enhanced readability**: Added spacing, icons, and highlights.

+## Note:
+I know that my own scripts are shit, and look like that they are made by a kid.
+But who cares